 – The Sri Lankan Ministry of Education

-- The Centre for Performing Arts Centre in Jaffna, Sri Lanka
+– The Centre for Performing Arts Centre in Jaffna

 – The Bulbulik Music School, Gulmit, Upper Hunza, Pakistan

-There will be intensive training in the following disciplines
+There was intensive training in the following areas:

-- vocal technique – including sargam (south Asian solfege) and melodic training
+4. vocal technique – including Sargam (south Asian solfege) and melodic training